raschdiaz-zz/tantra-offline/README.md

 6. Start 'CHATSRV' (letter 'X')
 7. Start Zones (letters 'A-U')

-F.Y.I: Download all the zones using the following link: https://drive.google.com/drive/folders/1GfLlUeS0pl_2QS2QSS-jCU3tA5zGNrz4?usp=sharing .
-Create a new folder called 'ZONES' inside 'C:/Server' and put all zones folders there.
+F.Y.I: Download all the zones using the following URL: https://1drv.ms/u/s!Agmo1jiEwGNEyC1ESi5ELDOey5sI?e=MAzByM .
+Create a new folder called 'ZONES' inside 'C:/Server' and put the 'ZONES' folder there.

 ## How create account